This post contains some affiliate links. What does this mean?

 The Best (and Easiest) Way to Teach Letter Sounds

 It’s easy to find letter of the week activities, printables, and crafts.
 Just hop over to pintrest and you’ll be drowning in them!
 And that’s great—we want our kids to recognize what letters look like and sound like; we want our kids to be able to print the alphabet… but where exactly do we start?
 How do we introduce the letters in the first place?
 Just print a bunch of worksheets, rattle off a few words that start with “A”, then hand the kiddos some crayons to start copying?
-I don’t think so.
+Not if we want to give our children the best start possible.

 Inspired by Curtis’s method, I have created a series of phonics booklets that use fun rhyming verse to reinforce the connection between letter sounds and letter shapes.
 As children listen to stories about Alex Atwood’s magic transforming rabbit, or Daring Dave’s adventure deep down in the dragon’s den, they will become familiar with the phonic sounds through repetition.
 Once they are comfortable recognising which words contain the letter sound they are listening for, they can be invited to follow along on the page and see how the sound in question is represented by the bolded letters.